analyticalrohit/awesome-vibe-coding-guide/coding_and_prompting_guide/README.md

     - Document effective prompts, keep a record of prompts that work best and reuse them often.

 - **Keep Chats Focused**:
     - Create a new, clean chat for each distinct task.
-This prevents the AI's context from getting confused or hallucinating.
-    - A new chat means a clean context, which leads to better results .
+    - This prevents the AI's context from getting confused or hallucinating.

 - **Reset Context When Needed**:
     - If the AI starts getting confused, renaming files incorrectly, or sharing irrelevant errors, don't hesitate to start fresh with a New chat.